Last updated on October 16th, 2023

 - Freshly ground black pepper

-- 1 pound ground venison (or turkey meat)
+- 1 pound ground venison meat

 - Place meatballs on a greased cookie sheet.
 Bake for 10 minutes until meatballs and brown and no longer pink in the center.

-Makes about 20-24 meatballs
+- Makes about 20-24 meatballs